 In Canada, credit bureaus are obligated to provide you with one free copy of your credit report per year if you request it.
 Companies like Credit Karma and Borrowell provide free monthly or weekly credit report updates when you sign up with them.

 Is Credit Karma Safe/Legit?

 As far as I have experienced, yes.
 For the roughly 1 year I have used the service, I have never had to enter my credit card information or Social Insurance Number.
 I get the occasional email with credit card offers, but I never bite and that has not been an issue.
 Free has been “free” so far.

-With regards to the security measures in place to protect your private information, Credit Karma say they use “128-bit or higher encryption to protect the transmission of your data to our site” and “do not share your personal information with unaffiliated third parties for their own marketing purposes.”
+With regards to the security measures in place to protect your private information, Credit Karma says they use “128-bit or higher encryption to protect the transmission of your data to our site” and “do not share your personal information with unaffiliated third parties for their own marketing purposes.”

 Credit Karma vs. Borrowell

 Credit Karma and Borrowell are my go-to’s for free credit score monitoring.
-I get the Equifax credit score and report via Borrowell, and TransUnion credit score and report via Credit Karma.
+I get my Equifax credit score and report via Borrowell, and my TransUnion credit score and report via Credit Karma.
 Since both are updated regularly, I have no need to subscribe to a credit monitoring service.

 In addition to credit score/report, Borrowell also provides personal loans and mortgages.
 Their unsecured “low-interest” loans are attractive to individuals who need loans from an alternative lender for debt consolidation purposes.
 Loan amounts are up to $35,000 and come with fixed rates between 5.6% to 29.19% and a 3 to 5-year term.